FC Dnipro: Success and downfall

 in the Amateur League.
 In the 2019–20 Amateur League the club did not participate.
-In 2019 some players, coaching and managing staff joined SC Dnipro-1, particularly the whole coaching staff of Dnipro in full composition was appointed to the Dnipro-1's under-21 team.
+In 2019, some players, coaching, and managing staff joined SC Dnipro-1, particularly the whole coaching staff of Dnipro in full composition was appointed to the Dnipro-1's under-21 team.

 On 22 February 2021, FIFA dismissed the claim of Jaba Kankava who appealed with a request to recognize SC Dnipro-1 a sports successor of FC Dnipro in order to recover his unpaid salary from FC Dnipro.

-Stadium
+Infrastructure

+Reserves and the Academy

+Soon after being promoted to the Pervaya Liga (Soviet First League), in 1971 FC Dnipro built its own training grounds in a remote neighborhood of Dnipro, Prydniprovsk.
+Until 1971, the senior team's reserves were based at the Yuzhmash resort "Dubrava".

+Stadiums

 Since 1966, Dnipro's home was Meteor Stadium in Dnipropetrovsk.
 Prior to that, the club played at the Metalurh Stadium (formerly Stal Stadium).
 Meteor Stadium was built by the Soviet rocket company Yuzhmash on the original site and has undergone several renovations since, the last one being in 2001.
 In 2002, however, after several spells in European competitions, it became clear that the club needed a new modern venue.
 Thus, in 2005, Pryvat Group started construction of Dnipro Arena in the centre of the city.
 The club played its last game at Meteor on 2 September 2008, against Metalist Kharkiv.

 In April 2005, the club's new arena broke ground.
 It was constructed by Germany's largest construction company Hochtief.
 The construction itself took three years and four months, but a nine-month delay occurred due to a land dispute over a site where the stadium's car park was planned.
 The stadium's final capacity is 31,003 people and the initial estimated cost of the construction was set at €40 million.

 The stadium was opened on 15 September 2008.
 The opening ceremony featured a speech by Ukrainian president Viktor Yushchenko, a concert performance by a number of famous Ukrainian musicians and two football matches: Veterans of Dynamo Kyiv vs. Spartak Moscow veterans, and Dnipro against Dynamo Kyiv.
 As a gift to the club from the city, the street that the stadium is situated on was renamed into Kucherevskyi Boulevard, in honour of Dnipro's late coach Yevhen Kucherevskyi.
 Dnipro played their first official game on 29 September 2008 against their local rivals Metalurh Zaporizhya, but Dnipro lost 1–2.
 They set a new attendance record for the Ukrainian Premier League 2008–09 season at 31,000 spectators.

-Since the beginning of conflict in Eastern Ukraine, Dnipro have played their European matches at the Olympic Stadium in Kyiv at the behest of UEFA, although there has been comparatively less conflict in Dnipropetrovsk than other areas.
+Since the beginning of the Russo-Ukrainian War, Dnipro have played their European matches at the Olympic Stadium in Kyiv at the behest of UEFA, although there has been comparatively less conflict in Dnipropetrovsk than other areas.